stephenslab/mixsqp-paper/README.md

 The simple setup instructions above will allow you to run the first two examples.
-If you have successfully run the first two examples, and you would work through more examples, follow these additional setup instructions.
-The other examples compare performance of different methods, and require additional programs and Julia packages to run.
+If you have successfully run the first two examples, and you would like to try the other demos, follow these additional setup instructions.
+These additional examples compare performance of different methods, and require additional programs and Julia packages to run.

 1. Install [R][R].
 Note that version 3.4.0 or later is required.